Information regarding browser or device support

 Head of Household

 As always, work with your Jackson Hewitt tax professional about what filing status is right for you.
-Many people wonder about the disadvantages or advantages of certain filing statuses, but what’s most important is that you file with the most accurate filing status for your specific situation.
+Many people wonder about the disadvantages or advantages of certain filing statuses, but what’s most important is that you file using the most accurate and advantageous filing status for your specific situation.
 Remember, you never have to tax alone.
 Find a local Tax Pro today.

 About the Author